smrkem/stockdata/docs/chapter_2/readme.md

 for now, i'll just return a dict keyed by date, with the volume and pct_change. percent change formula is `(new - old) / old`, and i should probably also return the min and max volumes.

 -
+i start with a new FT, that verifies the price-volume-trend data shows up in the page, outside-in style.
+For me it's enough to verify the element shows up in the html with the right data squirreled away inside a data attribute.

+Finally - some front-end work.

+I might look into using a js framework to test that, given the right data - the visualization will appear correctly. but i'll push that overhead off for now and forego the tdd process for the front-end.